USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

     I pick Django as Framework.

 * What was the context for your decision?
-    We have choosen MySQL as relational database for web application and python as programming language.
+    We have choosen MySQL in Cloud as relational database for web application and python as programming language.
 MySQL can be easily connected to Python with Django web framework.

 * What is the scope of your decision?
 Does it affect the entire architecture?
     It affects the application server.
 User interface stays untouched.